learn-co-students/hello-world-ruby-cb-gh-000/README.md

 ### Step 1

 The first step is to create a text file called `hello_world.rb`.
-The `.rb` file extension is a common convention for specifying the language of the file, in this case, Ruby.
+The `.rb` file extension is a common convention for specifying the language of the file - in this case, Ruby.
 You can create a file by making a new file in your favorite text editor and saving it into this labs directory.
-Or you can type `touch hello_world.rb` within your terminal once you've navigate into this labs directory with `cd`.
-If you have Sublime Text and the [Sublime Text symlink](http://olivierlacan.com/posts/launch-sublime-text-3-from-the-command-line/) `subl` setup, you can also type `subl .` within this labs directory to open the entire directory in sublime (very useful).
+Or you can type `touch hello_world.rb` within your terminal once you've navigate into this lab's directory with `cd`.
+If you have Sublime Text and the [Sublime Text symlink](http://olivierlacan.com/posts/launch-sublime-text-3-from-the-command-line/) `subl` set up, you can also type `subl .` within this lab's directory to open the entire directory in sublime (very useful).

 ### Step 2

 In the file `hello_world.rb` that you created, you need to write a single line of code that prints the string Hello World! to your terminal.
 Did you notice the method for printing in Ruby in another lab?
-It is short for "output string."
+It is short for "out**put s**tring."
 It's the method `puts`.
 And remember how to make a string in Ruby?
 Just surround your text with `""`.

 File: `hello_world.rb`
 ```ruby